ianrenton/ianrenton.com/cv/index.md

 </td></tr><tr><td>
 Specific packages
 </td><td>
-DOORS, Enterprise Architect (UML), NetBeans, SharePoint, Apache, Subversion, git, Ant, Jenkins, SonarQube, MySQL, MSSQL, Microsoft Office, <i>L<sup>A</sup>T<sub>E</sub>X</i>, Windows, Linux & Mac.
+DOORS 9 & N.G., RQM, Enterprise Architect (UML), Eclipse & NetBeans IDEs, Atlassian JIRA, Bitbucket & Confluence, Git & Subversion, Maven & Ant, Jenkins, SonarQube, MySQL & Derby DB, Microsoft Office & SharePoint, Apache Web Server, Microsoft Windows, Red Hat & Ubuntu Linux.
 </td></tr></table>

 ## Professional Experience

 <table cellspacing="0"><tr><td>
-Feb&nbsp;2014 &mdash; Present
+Jun&nbsp;2020 &mdash; Present
 </td><td>
+<p><b>Autonomy Expert at (Current Employer)</b></p>
+<p>In my new role as a company “Expert”, I continue to lead the development of our Command & Control and Autonomy software, now used on over a dozen platforms in the UK and abroad.</p>
+<p>I will be working closely with other members of the company’s Experts scheme, nationally and internationally, to support and direct vital R&D innovation work; pushing both the business and the state of the art forward.</p>
+</td></tr><tr><td>

+Feb&nbsp;2014 &mdash; Jun&nbsp;2020
+</td><td>
 <p><b>Principal Software Engineer at (Current Employer)</b></p>
+<p>As a Principal Software Engineer, I served as a system architect for the company’s internally-funded Combat System software framework, aiming to improve software re-use across the company and allow us to enter new markets with the ability to produce larger-scale systems.
+As well as core development work on the framework, I oversaw the roll-out of the framework as part of projects in the mine countermeasures and anti-submarine warfare spaces.</p>
+<p>I also continued to lead development of the company’s Unmanned Vehicle Command & Control and Autonomy systems, including bidding for work, management of requirements, design, implementation and test, as well as supporting in-service systems.</p>
-<p>Lead engineer for £1M+ of software effort on a major £15M+ "game-changer" project for the company.
-Produced customer-focused technical documentation at the bid stage to help secure the work, followed by the full range of requirements, architectural design, detailed design and test documentation.</p>
-<p>Interviewed and selected three new members of the team to support the work.</p>
+<p>Between 2016 and 2018 I led £1M+ of software effort on a major £15M+ “game-changer” project for the company through the full project life cycle, including hiring several new members of the team to improve our capability.</p>
-<p>Currently leading a team of 3 to finish up testing of the software applications during the spring and summer of 2017, alongside our ongoing trials and testing programme.</p>
 </td></tr><tr><td>

 Oct&nbsp;2009 &mdash; Feb&nbsp;2014